 Spread the emulsion it all the way to the edges.
 We will be taping the edges with tape later, but it’s good to have them double protected because it was one of the most common errors I had (getting a stripe of ink on the shirt corresponding to the edge of the frame).
 Spread the emulsion all around both sides until it’s very even, and all the microholes in the screen appear to be full.
 Also wipe away drips on the frame or your other stuff because it dries thick and hard.
 Rinse your dough scrapper immediately so that it doesn’t dry on there.
 Label the date on the jar of un-used emulsion and put it in the refrigerator.
 It should last 6 months.
 I used it once to coat a screen while it was still cool from the refrigerator, and it worked totally fine.

 In DARKNESS dry the screens horizontally.
 The internet says to lay them in the same orientation that they will eventually be used, but it’s a lot easier to put them upside down from that so that you don’t have to worry about the wet screen coming into contact with the floor/table, so that’s what I’m doing and it works fine.
 Do cover the table/floor with plastic or something you can throw away, just in case you get a drip or swipe of emulsion on there.
 And, if its handy, it makes sense to put the screens over a couple planks of wood or similar so that in case there is some emulsion on the frame, it won’t get glued down to the surface when it dries (you can leverage off a plank of wood).
-It will probably take a couple hours or a day to dry.
+When the photo emulsion dries, it is like stone: very hard and difficult/impossible to remove from surfaces without chemicals help.
+Your screens will probably take a couple hours or a day to dry.
 You can touch it to see if it feels dry.
 Don’t dry it in a hot place.
 After it’s dry, you can store it and transport it in a thick black trash bag (like a contractor bag) rolled up (must keep the light out!).
 Some people say you should expose it within 2 days, but I did some at least 2 weeks later and it was totally fine.

-This must be done in only dim light.
+This must be done in only dim light until you are ready for the big exposure.
 My basement is very dark, and then I used my red-light headlamp.
 I can see pretty well with that headlamp, and red light should have no effect at all on the emulsion. (just bright light and/or UV light exposures it).

 Tape the transparency to the bottom of the screen, or to the lightbox its self.
 For me, I set up my alignment relative to the screen, so it was easier to tape it to the screen.
 Make sure you have the transparency oriented correctly so that it’s won’t be a mirror image when its used for printing.
 I used my friend’s lightbox to expose the screen from the bottom, which made this much easier.
 You want the screen and the transparency to be pushed tight together so that the design is in perfect focus.
 I was able to weigh down the screen from the opposite side than the light using random books (exposing from the front requires using clear materials to press them together).
 Make sure there is a dark surface on the opposite side of the screen from the light so that you don’t get any bounce-back that blurs your design.
 I forgot that once, and you could kind of read the word “Chinese Cooking” on the screen (from the cook book), but thankfully the holes weren’t actually open so it printed fine.
 Laima’s light box that she lent me is great.
 I used the ‘sun button’ to turn on the light for 7:30 (the default), and it worked great.